vickycode674/Python-Mini-Projects/README.md

 1. **Email Validator**: A simple Email Validator  application built using Python.
 2. **Qr CodeGenrator**: A simple qr code genrator built using Python modules.
 3. **Shut Down-Gui**: A shutdown , restart and logout using os and tinker module pip
+4. **Typing Speed Calculator** : using time module and rectify errors and typing speed